 Color matching to your skin tone is difficult because the shades run light.

 A good pick for consumers with sensitive skin, thanks to the fragrance and talc free formula.
 Better sun protection than competitors – SPF 19.
 Comes in a wide range of shades.

-The jar and brush design doesn't do a good job preventing messes during use.
-Somewhat coarse texture is prone to caking.
-Color discrepancies have been reported – shades that are lighter or darker than indicated.
+The jar and brush design doesn't do a good job of preventing messes during use.

 Talc-free powder builds to create as much or as little coverage as desired.
-Formulated to minimize shine, absorb excess oil, and even skin tone.
-Comes in a great range of shades, and is vegan, cruelty-free, and formulated without many harsh or irritating ingredients.
+Formulated to minimize shine and even skin tone.
+Comes in a great range of shades, and is vegan and cruelty-free.

 Some users did not feel it was as effective as they had hoped at controlling oil and shine.

 Garners praise for offering light to full coverage, depending on how you prefer to layer it.
-It also offers ingredients like silica that helps control oil.
+It also offers ingredients like silica that help control oil.
+Doesn't smudge easily.

 When it comes to makeup, foundation is usually the first step to a polished look.
 With the right foundation, you can feel put together and ready to face the world.
 Foundation covers acne and other blemishes and evens out skin tone.
 For some people, it helps prevent their skin from getting too oily throughout the day.